mvdoc/identity-decoding/README.md

 # Shared neural codes for visual and semantic information about familiar faces in a common representational space

-This repository contains the code for the analyses reported in *Shared neural codes for visual and semantic information about familiar faces in a common representational space* by Matteo Visconti di Oleggio Castello, James V. Haxby, & M. Ida Gobbini.
+This repository contains the code for the analyses reported in *Shared neural codes for visual and semantic information about familiar faces in a common representational space* by Matteo Visconti di Oleggio Castello, James V. Haxby, & M. Ida Gobbini published in the *Proceedings of the National Academy of Sciences*.

+The reference for the associated publication is

+> Visconti di Oleggio Castello, M., Haxby, J. V., & Gobbini, M. I. Shared neural codes for visual and semantic information about familiar faces in a common representational space *Proceedings of the National Academy of Sciences* (in press).

+This repository can be cited as
+> XXX ADD ZENODO DOI

+## Disclaimer & how to get help
-**DISCLAIMER** These scripts are shared in a format that is suitable for archival and review.
+These scripts are shared in a format that is suitable for archival and review.
 All analyses were run inside a singularity container (shared in the current repository) on a local cluster and on [Discovery, Dartmouth's HPC cluster](https://rc.dartmouth.edu/index.php/discovery-overview/).
 The paths listed in these scripts need to be modified in order to run the scripts on a different system.

-**If you have any questions related to the code, please open an issue in this repository.**
+**If you have any questions related to the code, please open an issue in this repository or contact us via email (see corresponding author in the publication).**

 ## Data

-The raw data and its derivatives will be released on OpenNeuro after publication.
-We will update this section with more information on how to download the data.
+The raw data is available on OpenNeuro as the dataset `ds003833`: [https://openneuro.org/datasets/ds003833](https://openneuro.org/datasets/ds003833).
+If you use the data, please cite the corresponding publication:

+> Visconti di Oleggio Castello, M., Haxby, J. V., & Gobbini, M. I. Shared neural codes for visual and semantic information about familiar faces in a common representational space. *Proceedings of the National Academy of Sciences* (in press).

 ## Repository structure